epinio/docs/docs/tutorials/quickstart.md

 ---

 # Quickstart
-This guide will help you deploy and use Epinio with default options suitable for evaluation or testing purposes on existing Kubernetes cluster.
+This guide will help you deploy and use Epinio with default options suitable for evaluation or testing purposes on an existing Kubernetes cluster.
 For advanced Epinio deployment scenarios look into [Installation Section](../installation/install_epinio.md).

 ## Installation
 Make sure your Kubernetes environment fulfills [Epinio Requirements](../references/system_requirements/global.md).
 A **default StorageClass**  as well as a **default IngressClass** are required.
 If you do not have a suitable Kubernetes cluster yet, you can follow the [RKE2 Installation](../howtos/install_epinio_on_rke.md) section.